sahal/wget-tor-mirror/README.md

 ===============

 This should help you create a partial mirror of torproject.org.
-[1] A full mirror will use 8.0 GB of disk space.
-[2] This partial dist/ mirror only requires ~500ish MB depending on which torbrowser locales you choose to mirror. (see defaults.cfg)
+[1] A full mirror will use much more than 8.0 GB of disk space.
+[2] This partial mirror requires about 1.5 GB (for en-US and zh-CN) depending on which torbrowser locales you choose to mirror. (see defaults.cfg)

 Instead of using rsync, like recommended [2], wget is used with -N (or -nc).